fbrunolima/cortei-web/README.md

 ---

-Made with 💜 by Elias Gabriel 👋 [See my linkedin](https://www.linkedin.com/in/eliasgcf/)
+Made with 💜 by Equipe CORTEI 👋